RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-COURSE.md

 # General FAQ for RMIT AI COSC1125/1127

 As any FAQ page, this page is always "under construction”.
-As we realize that some questions become common, we add them here…
+As we realis that some questions become common, we add them here…

-For specific FAQ on PACMAN see [here](../AI23-DOC.git/FAQ-PACMAN.md).
+For specific FAQ on programming projects see [here](FAQ-PROJECTS.md).

 - [General FAQ for RMIT AI COSC1125/1127](#general-faq-for-rmit-ai-cosc11251127)
 - [GENERAL](#general)